SeaQL/seaql.github.io/SeaORM/docs/05-relation/03-many-to-many.md

 # Many to Many

-An many-to-many relationship is formed by three tables, two end tables are related vai an intermediate table.
+An many-to-many relation is formed by three tables, two end tables are related vai an intermediate table.
 For example, a `Cake` has many `Filling` and `Filling` are shared by many `Cake` via an intermediate entity `CakeFilling`.

 ## Defining the Relation

-On the `Cake` entity, implement `Related<filling::Entity>` join via the inverse of `cake_filling::Relation::Cake` relation, then to `Filling` with `cake_filling::Relation::Filling` relation.
+On the `Cake` entity, implement the `Related<filling::Entity>` trait.
+First, join with intermediate table `via` the inverse of `cake_filling::Relation::Cake` relation, then join `to` `Filling` entity  with `cake_filling::Relation::Filling` relation.

 ```rust title="entity/cake.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]